wgzgithub/VeTra/README.md

 6.WCCsizeCutoff -

 7.thres_cellshape -

-8. outfolder - A absolute or relative path for output.
+8.outfolder - A absolute or relative path for output.

+# Output

+1. embeddingGraphShortestpath.csv embeddingGraphSPclusters.csv embeddingGraphSPstart.csv embeddingGraphSPend.csv graphSource.csv graphTarget.csv

+2.cluster_x_cell_select.txt - a txt file of cell selection data for each cluster.("x" is order number of cluster)

+3.cluster_x_pseudotime - a txt file of pseudotime data with N time points in the same order as the N cells for each cluster.("x" is order number of cluster)